kanui624/roma-finishes/README.md

 - Sizing the UI per device with Media Queries

 This project taught me a lot about how Single Page Applications work and how to organize your application when building a backend API along with it.
+You can vist the production deployment on Roma Finishes here: http://roma-finishes.herokuapp.com/